How to Use OpenAI with WordPress (Plugin + Setup Example)

 The prompt contains the instructions for the API to create a response.
 This is the main ingredient for a successful response of the API.
 To save you some time, we’ve added the example from the video below:

-Write an engaging Open Graph description for Google SEO based on this sentence with a maximum of 140 characters: ADDYOURDYNAMICTITLEHERE
+Write an engaging Open Graph description for Google SEO based on this sentence with a maximum of 140 characters: ADDYOURDYNAMICTITLEHERE Meta description:

-Max amount of tokens:
+Max tokens:

 To ensure your meta description gets created accordingly, we set this argument to 500.
 This means that OpenAI can use up to 500 tokens to create the meta description.
 To better understand what a token is, check out this manual.

-That’s it for the arguments.
-You can continue the step and test the action using the “Fire action” dropdown item.
-Once tested, it will return to you an example description based on what we set within the “Prompt” argument:
+Once tested, it will return to you an example description based on what we set within the “Prompt” argument.

 Lastly, we want to add the generated description within Yoast SEO into the meta description field.
 To do that, we add the “Yoast SEO” integration and the “Update post SEO data” action.
+This allows us to customize various values, such as the title, descriptions, keywords, and more advanced settings.

 To make sure we update the fields correctly, here are the arguments we added along with the values: